All LASIK procedures are performed in our AAAHC Surgical Center, unlike many centers that perform LASIK in an exam room.

 Measuring corneal thickness, eye movement, and pupil size

 Assessing the back of the eye

-Please be aware that your eyes will be dilated during a complete LASIK evaluation.
+Please be aware that your eyes are dilated during a complete LASIK evaluation.
 Dilation causes sensitivity to light and blurry near vision.
 Dilation may last between 24 and 36 hours.
-Please bring sunglasses to the appointment or we will provide disposable sunglasses for your convenience.
+Please bring sunglasses to the appointment, or we will provide disposable sunglasses for your convenience.

-In preparation for your appointment you will be asked to discontinue contact lens wear and go into glasses only.
+In preparation for your appointment, you will be asked to discontinue contact lens wear and go into glasses only.
 This allows for the corneas to return to their natural shape.
 For soft contact lens wearers, 1-2 weeks is recommended.
-If you wear hard or rigid gas permeable contacts, you must discontinue wear at least 3-4 weeks prior to your LASIK evaluation.
+If you wear hard or rigid gas permeable contacts, you must discontinue wear at least 3-4 weeks prior to your LASIK screening or evaluation.